trunk-io/docs/flaky-tests/buildkite-quickstart.md

 # Buildkite Quickstart

-You can use the analytics uploader binary to upload test your test results.
+You can use the analytics test uploader binary to upload test your test results.

 {% hint style="info" %}
-The trunk analytics uploader currently only supports Linux x64.
+The trunk analytics test uploader currently only supports Linux x64.
 If you have another use case, please get in touch with support at [https://slack.trunk.io](https://slack.trunk.io).
 {% endhint %}

 1. Create a Buildkite workflow that runs the tests you want to monitor.
 In order for us to use the results, these tests **must** produces a test report in [**JUnit XML**](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) format.